blade-lang/blade-docs/docs/tutorial/functions.markdown

 # Functions

-Blade like most high-level programming language allows the creation of reuseable blocks of code of various kinds, most notable being `functions`.
-A blade function is declared using the `def` (meaning define) keyword followed by the fuction name and an option list of arguments/parameters enclosed within parenthesis `()` and followed by a block of code.
+Blade like most high-level programming languages allows the creation of reuseable blocks of code of various kinds, most notable being `functions`.
+A blade function is declared using the `def` (meaning define) keyword followed by the function name and an options list of arguments/parameters enclosed within parenthesis `()` and followed by a block of code.

 For example: